fermyon/developer/content/cloud/faq.md

 | Key value maximum keys* | 1,024 | 1,024 | Contact us
 | **Regions** |
 | Region count| 1 | 1 | Contact us

-> \* Signals a quota limit that not explicitly covered in [Fermyon Pricing](fermyon.com/pricing) but is eligable for increase for Growth and Enterprise Plan users.
-Please reach out to [Fermyon team](mailto:sales@fermyon.com) for assistance.

 ## Known Limitations